ramar-work/lux/README.md

 Generating the data for these tests with C will solve speed and consistency problems.

+### Packaging, Shipping and Maintenance

+Linux is a mess.
+So shipping Lua with the program might work best.
+Single filing Lua is not going to be simple or plain.
+That will need some kind of script.

 ### Stuff that's Leftover

 Choosing Lua has been with many plusses and many negatives.
 Some of the negatives mean: